SharePoint/sp-dev-docs/docs/declarative-customization/view-formatting.md

 Optional element.
 Specifies whether the ability to select rows in the view is disabled or not. *false* is the default behavior inside a list view (meaning selection is visible and enabled). *true* means that users will not be able to select list items.

-`hideSelection` only takes effect when there's a `rowFormatter` element specified.
+For list & compact list layout, `hideSelection` only takes effect when there's a `rowFormatter` element specified.
 If no `rowFormatter` is specified, then `hideSelection` is ignored.
+For tile layout, `hideSelection` will only take effect if defined inside `tileProps` properties.

 ### hideColumnHeader

 Optional element.
 Specifies whether the column headers in the view are hidden or not. *false* is the default behavior inside a list view (meaning column headers will be visible). *true* means that the view will not display column headers.

+### tileProps

+Optional element.
+Specifies a JSON object that describes a tile view format.
+Elements of this property include:
+- height – defines the height of the card in pixels.
+- width – defines the width of the card in pixels.
+Can go from height/2 to 3 x height.
+- hideSelection – as defined above
+- formatter – JSON object that defines the layout of tiles.
+The schema of this JSON object is identical to the schema of a column format (and that of rowFormatter).
+For details on this schema and its capabilities, see the [Column Format detailed syntax reference](https://docs.microsoft.com/en-us/sharepoint/dev/declarative-customization/column-formatting#detailed-syntax-reference).